US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 The strikes opened a stunning new chapter in U.S. intervention in Iran and marked the second time in eight months that the Trump administration has used military force against the Islamic Republic.
 They also came just weeks after Trump ordered a military operation to capture Venezuela’s president, Nicolás Maduro, and bring him and his wife to New York to face federal drug conspiracy charges.

+The targets included members of Iran's leadership, according to a U.S. official and another person briefed on the attacks who both spoke on condition of anonymity because they were discussing classified information on an ongoing operation.
+There was no immediate information on whether top officials had been killed.

-The operation also comes as tensions have soared in recent weeks as American warships moved into the region, and Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.
+Tensions have soared in recent weeks as American warships moved into the region.
+Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.

+The immediate trigger for Saturday’s strikes appears to be the unsuccessful latest round of nuclear talks.
+But they also reflect the dramatic changes across the region that have left Iran’s leadership in its weakest position since the Islamic Revolution nearly half a century ago.

+Israeli and American strikes last June greatly weakened Iran’s air defenses, military leadership and nuclear program.
+A regionwide war, sparked by Hamas’ Oct.
+7, 2023, attack on Israel, has left Iran’s network of proxies across the Middle East greatly weakened.
+U.S. sanctions and global isolation, meanwhile, have decimated Iran’s economy.

-Iran responded as it had been threatening to do for months — first launching a wave of missiles and drones targeting Israel.
+Iran responded to the latest strikes as it had been threatening to do for months — first launching a wave of missiles and drones targeting Israel.
 It followed with strikes targeting U.S. military installations in Bahrain, Kuwait and Qatar.
 The United Arab Emirates and Iraq shut down their airspace.

 Shrapnel from an Iranian missile attack on the capital of the UAE killed one person, state media said.